ovrdoz/vault-secret-engine-with-mysql/README.md

 This repository contains the materials for my sample of Secrets Engine with Vault.

-The example is intended to demonstrate how a secret engine works dynamically with mysql.
+The example is intended to demonstrate how a secret engine works dynamically with MySQL.
-What will be presented is the step-by-step installation and configuration of vault and Mysql and finally the example of how to get a dynamic credential for database connection.
+What will be presented is the step-by-step installation and configuration of vault and Mysql and finally the example of how to get a dynamic credential for the database connection.

 ## Getting Started

-First, we need to configure run the provisioning of operation system, in this case dependencies for ubuntu 18.04:
+First, we need to configure run the provisioning of operation system, in this case, dependencies for ubuntu 18.04:

 ```
 ./00-provisioning.sh
 ```

 This server is not designed to be a "best-practices" Vault server and is mostly designed for demonstrations such as this.
-It is not production ready.
+It is not production-ready.
 Please do not use this Vault setup in production.

-First, we need to configure run the provisioning of operation system, in this case dependencies for ubuntu 18.04:
+First, we need to configure run the provisioning of operation system, in this case, dependencies for ubuntu 18.04:

 ```
 ./01-install-vault.sh
 ```

-After running this scriopt your vault is already installed and operating, but you need to do root-token generation, so you should go to http://<your-host>:8200, follow the steps, generate keys with values for shares (5) and threshold (3).
+After running this script your vault is already installed and operating, but you need to do root-token generation, so you should go to http://<your-host>:8200, follow the steps, generate keys with values for shares (5) and threshold (3).
 So you will get a result as below and finally copy the root_token that will be requested in the next step.

 ```
   "keys": [